ingramleedy/Airport_Restaurants/README.md

 automatically from all your devices (assuming you update new *content packs* in the shared folder).

-* FOREFLIGHT FEATURE REQUESTION: Currently ForeFlight only allows one cloud provider.
+* FOREFLIGHT FEATURE REQUEST: Currently ForeFlight only allows one cloud provider.
 This solution could be improved to allow multiple cloud drive storage providers.

 Pilots may need access to multiple resources, companies, flight schools,